Efficiently Learning Probabilistic Logical Models by Cheaply Ranking Mined Rules: Pattern Mining

 \subsection{Linear-Time Pattern Mining Algorithm}

 Intuitively, Algorithm~\ref{alg:fragmentMining} searches for ground patterns by running paths in parallel from a starting node.
-This is done by calling a recursive function (\alg{NextStep}) from each node $v_0$ in $\datagraph$ (lines \ref{line:main1}-\ref{line:main2}).
+This is done by calling a recursive function \alg{NextStep} from each node $v_0$ in $\datagraph$ (lines \ref{line:main1}-\ref{line:main2}).
 The recursion stops at a user-defined \notion{maximum depth} $D$ and a \notion{maximum number of paths}~$N$.
+We use $\restrictedunaries{v}{\graph}$ and $\restrictedbinaries{v}{\graph}$ to denote the set of unary and binary edges in the graph $\graph$ that are incident to $v$.
+A walk through example of Algorithm \ref{alg:fragmentMining} can be found in Appendix \ref{section:pattern_mining_example}.